A SHOCKED motorist was landed with a massive bill from the council – for damage caused by thieves who stole her car.

 The council has now sent a letter of apology to Mrs Sampson for the mistake.

-Coun Mike Goodman, chairman of the council’s management committee, said: “The borough council has sent a letter of apology directly to Mrs Sampson for wrongly asking her to forward an invoice to her insurers.
+Coun Mike Goodman, chairman of the council’s management committee, said: “The borough council has sent a letter of apology directly to Mrs Sampson for wrongly asking her to forward an invoice to

 “This was a mistake and we are now looking at a number of other routes to recoup the cost of the damage to the road sign.